-But is really true that "sometimes there is something delicious in oblivion"?
+But is it really true that "sometimes there is something delicious in oblivion"?
 Absolutely!
 But there are other truths as well.
 I want to learn them, but not forget oblivion.
 "We will not regret the past nor wish to shut the door on it," says the Big Book of Alcoholics Anonymous.
 I like that attitude.

 Sadly, Andrea and I separated in 2009.

 - - - - - - - - - - - - - - - - - - - - - - - -

-It gradually became clear several years ago it that the severe cognitive decline which had previously seemed inevitable was not happening.
+It gradually became clear several years ago that the severe cognitive decline which had previously seemed inevitable was not happening.
 Instead of preparing for a good death under adverse circumstances, I was free to put a lot of time and energy into reflecting on heavy subjects like death, aging, pain and money, into struggling with the demon of codependency and into working toward family healing.
 I looked forward to again writing something significant.
 I looked forward to resuming the quest for love.